 So, your visits to the hospital will be fewer.
 You could have 3, 5 or 8 radiotherapy treatments instead of 20 to 30.
 Fewer visits will help to reduce the chances of you being exposed to coronavirus.
 Talk to your medical team to hear if you can have this treatment and whether it is available at your hospital.
 If it is not available and your situation is suitable, you could be referred elsewhere to discuss it.

 Can I continue radiotherapy if I have COVID-19?

-Cancer teams have been trying to continue with cancer surgery wherever possible during the coronavirus pandemic.
+Cancer teams have been continuing with cancer

 They will contact you to talk about how your risks may affect your surgery.